 The tendency to favour simpler metrics is common in disturbance ecology (Marshall et al., 2020; Davison, Rahbek & Morueta-Holme, 2021) and is largely due to the logistical difficulty and resource needs of measuring more complex variables such as species interactions (Morales-Castilla et al., 2015; Harvey et al., 2017; Moreno-Mateos et al., 2020).
 These challenges are particularly pronounced in soil ecology, where the opaque nature of soil makes direct observation of feeding interactions difficult, unlike in aboveground ecosystems.
 However, methods such as gut content analysis and stable isotope analyses can be used to infer diet (Potapov et al., 2020).
-Investigating the impacts of disturbances on soil and litter food webs is particularly important given their potential for assessing the stability of multiple ecosystem functions and services (de Vries et al., 2013; Barnes et al.,
+Investigating the impacts of disturbances on soil and litter food webs is particularly important given their potential for assessing the stability of multiple ecosystem functions and services (de Vries et al., 2013; Barnes et al., 2018).

-2018).
 However, in order to do this there is a need for more multi-taxon studies, which as we have shown, are sorely lacking.
-Similarly, there is a distinct lack of studies that assess the impacts of disturbances on organisms of differing body size.
-This limits a more holistic view of the impacts of disturbances on soil and litter organisms.
+Similarly, there is a distinct lack of studies that assess the impacts of disturbances on organisms that differ in body size and together these knowledge gaps limit a more holistic view of the impacts of disturbances on soil and litter organisms.